What's New 2015

 Happy New Year!

 The Three Hulats Pub (13 Harrogate Road, Chapel Allerton) has kindly agreed to host the meeting once again.
 Food will be provided, and all are welcome to attend.
-The positions of Chair, Treasurer and Secretary are open for voting.
+The positions of Chair, Treasurer and Secretary are open for voting, but nominations for these posts must be received before the day.

-It would be helpful to know how many people might attend so please, if possible, contact us to let us know you're coming.
+As space is limited it would be helpful to know who is attending so please, if possible, contact us to let us know you're coming.